mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 Throughput is the amount of data that can be sent through the device under test.

-Set PPS to a value lower than max PPS we measured in previous test and increase the packet size until we reach the max throughput.
+Set PPS to a value lower than max PPS we measured in the previous test and increase the packet size until we reach the max throughput.

 PPM may need to be adjusted between test gear and device under test to get that 100G or 200G or 400G perfect number.